energy-coresky/air/README.md

 # PHP framework CORESKY

-Coresky and apps code use global namespace!
-(however you can use `vendor's folder classes` from packagist.org or others).
-Coresky use "global $sky, $user" and may be more unusual.
+Wellcome for contributors!
-This is my favorite "oil painting"!
+This project is my favorite "oil painting"!
 Not finished yet, but you can use it.

 Regards,
 Energy